-You can discuss your staging in more detail with the medical team looking after you, if you would like to know more.
+Stage 2 melanoma is a melanoma that is localised to the skin and the stage can be further divided into stages 2A, 2B and 2C.
+You can discuss this in Page 2 of 10 more detail with the medical team looking after you if you would like to know more.